Backend · Python

 What Works Today

 The system runs end-to-end.
 I can upload my resume, trigger a collection run across the configured sources, and get back a ranked list of postings with per-job explanations.
-It's a single-user MVP — it's meant for me to use, not to be a product.
+It's a single-user MVP, meant for me rather than as a product.
 The auto-apply layer is deliberately not built yet, and won't be until I trust the ranking underneath.